 Tuition and mandatory fee rates are decided the Board of Regents by June 30 of every year for the following fall, spring, and summer semesters.
 To view the most recent tuition and fee rates, please see Tuition and Fees.
 Or, use the Bill Estimator.

 Students can view their account balances 24/7 through MyCUInfo.
-Please note that the tuition and fee bill, and any other charges accumulated while at the university are in the student’s name, and ultimately the student is responsible to make sure the charges are paid in full.
+Please note that the student account are in the student’s name, and ultimately the student is responsible to make sure the charges are paid in full.

-If your CU student has authorized you as a payer on CUBill&Pay, you can log in and view the monthly statement.
+If your CU student has authorized you as a payer, you can log in to CUBill&Pay and view the student account 24/7.
 See our How-to’s for instructions.

 Refer to our due dates page for due dates.

-Mandatory fees are charged to all students (in addition to tuition) to provide services such as the recreation center, on-campus computer labs, an RTD bus pass, and many other programs.
+Mandatory fees are charged in addition to tuition to provide services such as the recreation center, on-campus computer labs, an RTD bus pass, and many other programs.
 Details can be found for each academic year and the summer semester on our Tuition and Fees page, under Mandatory Fees.

 Some courses carry an additional fee for enrolled students, at the discretion of the department offering the course.
 Detailed course fees for each semester can be found on our Tuition and Fees page, under Course Fees.

 The College Opportunity Fund (COF) is a state voucher (also called a stipend) that helps Colorado in-state families offset rising higher education costs.
 All Colorado in-state, undergraduate students are eligible.
 It is not financial aid.
 It is the state’s way of contributing to Colorado in-state undergraduate education at public universities and colleges.
 Students must apply once at College Assist, and authorize on MyCUInfo.
 The COF credit will then appear on the student account.

 For more information, go to the COF FAQ’s.